joaovictorrb/nestjs-task-manager/README.md

   - Responsibility of identifying the arguments to process is shifted to one central file - the pipe file
   - Promote usage of DTOs which is very good practice.

+## LOGGIN

+Log - General purpose logging of important info.

+Warning - Unhandled issue that is NOT fatal or destructive

+Error - Unhandled issue that is fatal or destructive

+Debug - Useful info that can help us debug the logic in case of an error/warning.
+Intended for Devs

+Verbose - Info providing insights about the behavior of the application.
+Intended for operators.

 ## License

 Nest is [MIT licensed](LICENSE).